Overview

 In parallel to the general trends prevailing in the financial markets, the particular changes in the

-securities or other financial assets cannot exclude the risk of losses generated by the depreciation of the
+selection of securities or other financial assets cannot exclude the risk of losses generated by the

 Cybersecurity

-term used to describe the technology, processes and practices designed to protect networks, systems,
+generic term used to describe the technology, processes and practices designed to protect networks,

-computers, programs and data from both intentional cyber-attacks and unintentional damage or interruption
+systems, computers, programs and data from both intentional cyber-attacks and unintentional

 Limitation of Ability to Respond to Changing Conditions

-and investment conditions.
-Those risks can be enhanced significantly by the concentration of investments,
+financial and investment conditions.
+Those risks can be enhanced significantly by the concentration

 Azimut Investment Advisors LLC